 - Providing information to the public about civil rights

-The Human Rights Commission is comprised of 5 volunteer residents and 1 associate volunteer resident.
+The Human Rights Commission is comprised of 9 volunteer residents and 2 associate volunteer residents.
 The associate volunteer shall have the authority to vote on matters before the commission in the absence of a Commissioner or in the case of a conflict of interest by a Commissioner.
 Each volunteer's term is for three years.
 Volunteers are appointed by the Mayor and are subject to approval by the City Council.

 Quick Links Massachusetts Commission Against Discrimination